Legacy Video Files

 Examples

-Google services such as Drive, Docs, Sheets; Microsoft services such as Sharepoint, Teams; Slack, Prezi, Yammer, DropBox.
+Google services such as Drive, Docs, and Sheets; Microsoft services such as Sharepoint and Teams; Slack, Prezi, Yammer, DropBox.

 ‘Critically Endangered’ in the Presence of Aggravating Conditions

-Unstable business model from service providers; abandonment of the service due to various reasons (e.g., service provider bought over or pivots to new market opportunities); lack of export functionality; unstable terms and conditions; lack of onsite copy of key media; lack of investment in infrastructure; lack of strategic plan for IT provision; confusion on IPR; conflating preservation and access.
+Unstable business model from service providers; abandonment of the service due to various reasons (e.g., service provider bought over or pivots to new market opportunities); lack of export functionality; unstable terms and conditions; lack of onsite copy of key media; lack of investment in infrastructure; lack of strategic plan for IT provision; uncertainty over IPR or the presence of orphaned works; conflating preservation and access.

 ‘Vulnerable’ in the Presence of Good Practice